CDrummond/musly-server/README.md

 the seed tracks (and any previous in the list, any albums from the 25 `previous` tracks, or albums from the last 15 `previous` tracks).
 If, because of this filtering, there are less than the requested amount then the highest similarity tracks from the filtered-out lists are chosen.
-Finally all tracks are sorted by similarity, with the most similar first.

 Metadata for tracks is stored in an SQLite database, this has an `ignore` column which if set to `1` will cause the API to not use this track if it is returned